JohnLeftTheChat/JohnLeftTheChat/README.md

 Learning Computer Science and Cyber security
-How to reach me: nanak1939@gmail.com
+How to reach me: GodsEnigma

 <!---
 JohnLeftTheChat/JohnLeftTheChat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.